bskubi/hich/readme.md

 # [Documentation and vignettes](https://hich.readthedocs.io/en/latest/index.html)

 Hich installs with conda/mamba.
 Sensible defaults are chosen and can be easily modified with on a granular, per-sample level for total control.
-Setup for an experiment is based on one sample file that looks like this:
+Setup for an experiment is based on one sample file that looks like this (give or take a few rows and columns):

 | | | | | | | |
 |-|-|-|-|-|-|-|